maryadepoju98/maryadepoju98.github.io/index.md

 - radio control
 - alarm
 - gps navigation
+- miles till next fill up is required

 #### 3. Features the user interacts with

 - warning lights
   - a. low gas
-  b. low tire pressure
+  - b. low tire pressure
-  c. brakes
+  - c. brakes
-  d. seatbelt
+  - d. seatbelt
-  e. check engine
+  - e. check engine
-  f. power steering
+  - f. power steering
 -  trip counter
 -  the speedometer as an effect of the user stepping on the gas
 -  current gear shift as an effect of the user changing gear
 -  the lights on the dashboard turning on or off as an effect of the car headlights being on or off
+-  the gas/fuel gauge as an effect of the user driving the vehicle and filling up

 #### 4. Common Mistakes
 - sometimes people confuse the rpm with their speedometer
 - the engine temperature is sometime confused for the car ac
+- the bigger the lcd display the larger the more of a distraction it is for a driver
+- lack of labeling most dashboards depend on pictures that the drivers do not understand

 #### 5. Suggested Improvements
 - You can make a better distinction between the speedometer and the tachometer
 - simplified menu selection on lcd menu display
+- better labels

 ### Part A